Events

 The basic steps for implementing a PolyBase ELT for dedicated SQL pool are:

 PolyBase loads data from UTF-8 and UTF-16 encoded delimited text files.
 PolyBase also loads from the Hadoop file formats RC File, ORC, and Parquet.
 PolyBase can also load data from Gzip and Snappy compressed files.
-PolyBase currently does not support extended ASCII, fixed-width format, and nested formats such as WinZip, JSON, and XML.
+PolyBase currently doesn't support extended ASCII, fixed-width format, or nested formats such as WinZip, JSON, and XML.

 If you're exporting from SQL Server, you can use bcp command-line tool to export the data into delimited text files.
-The Parquet to Azure Synapse Analytics data type mapping is as follows:
+The following table lists Parquet data types mapped to Azure Synapse Analytics.

 ---|---|